Explicit Facial Expression Transfer via Fine-Grained Representations: Experiments

 \subsection{Ablation Study}

-In this section, we evaluate the main loss terms in our framework.
-We design a baseline method B-Net using the same architecture and two training stages as EET but with only the losses $\mathcal{L}_u$, $\mathcal{L}_{r}$ and $\mathcal{L}_{{ad}_g}$.
-Other variants of EET are built based on B-Net by further adding $\mathcal{L}_{c}$, and all of $\mathcal{L}_u^{(D)}$, $\mathcal{L}_d^{(D)}$, $\mathcal{L}_u^{(E)}$ and $\mathcal{L}_d^{(E)}$, denoted as BC-Net, and BCA-Net, respectively.
-We also implement a variant named EET-Single by using a single branch for all the AUs in the structure of $E_r$, in which the single branch outputs $\mathbf{f}_r^a$ followed by a global average pooling layer and an $m$-dimensional fully-connected layer.
-Their results for two example pairs of RaFD images are illustrated in Figure~\ref{fig:ablation}.
+In this section, we evaluate the main components in our EET framework.
+We design a baseline method \textbf{B-Net} using the same architecture and two training stages as EET, but with only the losses $\mathcal{L}_u$, $\mathcal{L}_{c}$, $\mathcal{L}_{r}$ and $\mathcal{L}_{{ad}_g}$. \textbf{BS-Net} is built based on B-Net by further adding $\mathcal{L}_{sc}$, which does not contain $\mathcal{L}_u^{(D)}$, $\mathcal{L}_d^{(D)}$, $\mathcal{L}_u^{(E)}$ and $\mathcal{L}_d^{(E)}$ with respect to multi-class adversarial training.
+Besides, to demonstrate the effectiveness of our learned AU-related feature $\mathbf{f}^a_{r}$, we implement a variant named \textbf{EET-Single} by changing the structure of $E_r$ detailed in Sec.~\ref{sssec:constraint}, in which only a single branch is used to learn the related features of all the AUs.
+Specifically, this single branch outputs $\mathbf{f}_r^a$, which is followed by a global average pooling layer, as well as an $m$-dimensional fully-connected layer with a sigmoid function for outputting $\hat{\mathbf{u}}^a=(\hat{u}^a_1, \cdots, \hat{u}^a_m)$.
+The results of these methods for two example DISFA image pairs are illustrated in Fig.~\ref{fig:ablation}.

-We can see that B-Net transfers the entire face from $\mathbf{I}^a$ to $\mathbf{I}^b$ rather than only the expression, and BC-Net still fails to preserve the identity during expression transfer after applying the attribute constraint loss $\mathcal{L}_{c}$.
-Although B-Net and BC-Net employ the commonly used $\mathcal{L}_{r}$ to obtain good self-reconstructed results $\check{\mathbf{I}}^a$ and $\check{\mathbf{I}}^b$, there are many artifacts in the expression transfer results.
-When using our proposed adversarial training method to disentangle the AU-related feature and the AU-free feature, BCA-Net significantly improves the performance of expression transfer, but expressions are not completely swapped and a few artifacts appear around the mouth regions, especially for images with large pose differences.
-By employing the swap consistency loss $\mathcal{L}_{sc}$ to make expression transfer and self-reconstruction indistinguishable, our EET generates photo-realistic expression transfer results while preserving original identities for unpaired images with different genders and poses.